-This soup relies on two things for its great flavor.
-First, we create a great fond when cooking the chicken.
-This is a Maillard reaction and creates great flavor.
-We then use the soup to deglaze the pan to incorporate that flavor.
-Second, we simmer to reduce the volume at the end.
-This will concentrate the flavor.
+We create great flavor from two cooking techniques.
+First, we create a fond when cooking the chicken with a Maillard reaction and use the soup to deglaze the pan to incorporate that flavor.
+Then, we simmer to reduce the volume at the end.
+This will concentrate on the flavors.

-On a spicy scale, this is about a 3 out of 10, so some of you might want to spice it up a little by adjusting the cayenne pepper.
+On a spicy scale, this is about a 3 out of 10, so some of you might want to spice it up by adjusting the cayenne pepper.
+And it makes a large amount and freezes well.
+You can decrease the recipe size if you want.

 Good refrigerated for 3-4 days.
 Or frozen for 3-4 months.